k-leadingsolutions/rag-chat-service/README.md

   - In the "Verify Signature" section, enter the **same secret** you configured in your backend (`JWT_SECRET` from your `.env` file).

 4. **Algorithm:**
-  - Use `HS256` as the signing algorithm (unless your backend expects something else).
+  - Use `HS256` as the signing algorithm.

 5. **Copy the Encoded JWT:**
   - The output at the top (“Encoded”) is your JWT token.